mikelevins/mikelevins.github.io/_posts/2020-12-18-repl-driven.md

 interactive programming.
 Once again, try this in your favorite repl:

 Define a datatype.
 I mean a class, a struct, a record type--whatever user-defined type your favorite language supports.
-Make some instance of it.
+Make some instances of it.
 Write some functions (or methods, or procedures, or whatever) to operate on them.